 “The First Amendment is in serious trouble.”

-These were the first words written by conservative columnist and speaker Ben Shapiro in a 2017 piece for National Review titled “.”
+These were the first words written by conservative columnist and speaker Ben Shapiro in a 2017 piece for National Review titled “College Students vs. Free Speech.”
 Shapiro, who routinely travels across the country to deliver lectures on college campuses, just as frequently is protested by college students and faculty members who disagree with his views.
 These disagreements have even turned violent at times.

-Jeffrey Selingo, an editorial contributor who focuses on higher education for the Washington Post and The Atlantic, called some of these student-led marches against controversial speakers — including protests at the University of Virginia and the College of William & Mary — “,” complete with armed police and students trying to shut down the speeches by any means necessary.
+Jeffrey Selingo, an editorial contributor who focuses on higher education for the Washington Post and The Atlantic, called some of these student-led marches against controversial speakers — including protests at the University of Virginia and the College of William & Mary — “reminiscent of a war zone,” complete with armed police and students trying to shut down the speeches by any means necessary.
 Selingo wrote that one of Shapiro’s visits to the University of California at Berkeley resulted in over $600,000 spent in preparations and security.

 I want to commend the University of Richmond administration, its faculty members and its student body for creating a culture in which we realize that this sort of behavior is unacceptable, childish and a dire threat to academic conversation.
 Civil debate is a pillar of any successful university, and the tolerance of the vast majority of members of the campus community toward ideas different from their own speaks volumes.